raffaelladevita/clas12-timeline/qa-physics/README.md

     have been produced
   * obtain the beam energies from the `RCDB`; CAUTION: sometimes the `RCDB` is wrong, and it is good to ask for the correct beam energy from the run group
-  * set `rechargeMode`
+  * set `FCmode`, to specify how to calculate the FC charge
-    * this depends on whether the data were cooked with the recharge option ON or OFF (see `README.json`, typically included with the cooked data)
+    * this depends on whether the data needed to be cooked with the recharge option ON or OFF (see `README.json`, typically included with the cooked data)
+      * note that the `FCmode` is NOT determined from the recharge setting, but instead from which charge values in the data we can use
+      * see `monitorRead.groovy` for more details
-    * if you find that the DAQ-gated FC charge is larger than the ungated charge, you may have assumed here that the recharge option was ON, when actually it was OFF
+    * if you find that the DAQ-gated FC charge is larger than the ungated charge, you may have assumed here that the recharge option was ON, when actually it was OFF and needs to be ON
 * `exeSlurm.sh $dataset`: runs `monitorRead.groovy` on DSTs using slurm
   * `$dataset` is specified in `datasetList.txt`, along with a range of runs
     * the syntax of this file is `$dataset $firstRun $lastRun`